 The obvious and simple truth is that nitrogen is not combustible under ordinary circumstances.
 In fact, the National Fire Protection Association has given nitrogen a flammability rating of zero.
 There are certain special situations, however, that require special consideration.

 Under very special conditions, nitrogen can be consumed as if it was supporting the combustion of other substances.
 For instance, it can combine with certain unusually reactive metals not ordinarily found in nature in elemental form, such as magnesium.

-In this instance, rather than nitrogen being burned, it is the magnesium that is combusted, with nitrogen supporting the combustion.
+In this instance, it isn't nitrogen that burns, but magnesium.
+Nitrogen supports the combustion.
 Magnesium isn't found in nature because it much more readily reacts with oxygen.
 In the case of oxygen,

 Nitrogen and Hydrogen

-Hydrogen can be made to react with nitrogen.
-Once again, this is a situation not found in nature.
-Hydrogen ordinarily doesn't exist in elemental form.
-Even when it is artificially made and it is reacted with nitrogen, the nitrogen isn't being "burned".
-Rather, it is the substance supporting the "burning."
+Hydrogen can react with nitrogen in certain circumstances.
+Once again, this is not a situation that occurs naturally because hydrogen ordinarily doesn't exist in elemental form.
+Even when you produce hydrogen artificially and react it with nitrogen to form ammonia, the nitrogen isn't being burned.
+It is the substance supporting the "burning."
 The equation for the reaction is:

-There are also special circumstances in which nitrogen can be combusted.
-One of these is during a thunderstorm.
-Lightning causes some nitrogen to react with oxygen, forming oxides.
-Thus,
+One of the special circumstances in which nitrogen can be combusted occurs during a thunderstorm.
+Lightning causes some nitrogen to react with oxygen to form nitric oxide:

 It is really a good thing that the majority of earth's atmosphere consists of the ordinarily non-combustible nitrogen.
-If all the atmosphere was oxygen, the first spark could start a fire which would burn out of control and which could quickly consume earth's forests and other combustibles.
-The nitrogen dilutes oxygen's efficacy at supporting combustion, while not being so abundant that biologically needed oxygen is lacking.
+If all the atmosphere was oxygen, the first spark would start a fire which would burn out of control and which could quickly consume earth's forests.
+Nitrogen tempers oxygen's ability to support combustion, but it is not abundant enough to create a lack of biologically necessary oxygen.